 Temporary berms are used down gradient of the active area to help minimize the potential for sediment transport from the area.
 Perimeter ditches and drainage conveyances are used to direct stormwater around the landfill area.
+A project was undertaken and completed in 2019 to improve flow through perimeter drainage ditches.
 Culverts are installed at the southwest corner of the Landfill to allow drainage beneath the perimeter access road.